PhoenixPan/FrontEndDevelopment/Ajax.md

 2. Dramatically decrease the data that needs to be transferred and allow a part of execution been completed on clint side.
 3. Dropback: hard to move back the page.

-##Flow
+##Workflow
-1. On client side, create a JavaScript object called XMLHttpRequest to perform HTTP request and parse server response;
+1. On client side, create a JavaScript object called XMLHttpRequest (set on which the HTML method for GET or POST request and the destination URL) to perform HTTP request and parse server response;
-2. Set on the XMLHttpRequest object the HTML method for GET or POST request and the destination URL;
-2. Dispatch XMLHttpRequest asynchronously and register a callback function for each request;
+2. Register a callback function for each XMLHttpRequest and then dispatch XMLHttpRequest asynchronously;
-3. The control returns to the browser, which keeps interacting with the user;
+3. The control returns to the browser, which keeps interacting with the user for other actions;
 4. On server, the Java Web server parses the request just like any other HttpServletResponse: the serlet invokes necessary steps, serialize its response into XML, and write it to the HttpServletResponse;
 5. Back on client side, the server's response arrives and calls the callback function to process the XML document arrived;
-6. Update the user interface.
+6. Update the user interface using JavaScript to manipulate HTML DOM.

 ##Simple implementation
 1. Download the sample code from the end of [this article](http://www.ibm.com/developerworks/library/j-ajax1/#Listing 1);